Message from the Vice President

 LCU Public Safety may be contacted 24-hours a day by calling 806.928.6803.

-The LCU Public Safety administrative office is located on the second floor of the SUB and is open Monday-Thursday 8 a.m.-5 p.m., (closed during chapel and lunch), Friday 8 a.m.-noon.
-Administrative services are also available in the Student Life Office during those times.
+The LCU Public Safety administrative office is located on the second floor of the SUB.
+The office does not have fixed office hours, but assistance is available by calling 806.928.6803.
+Administrative services are also available in the Student Life Office during regular LCU business hours.

 To report a crime, please call Lubbock Police Department Dispatch at 806.775.2865.

-The most current crime report statistics are available on the Public Safety webpages.
+The most current crime report statistics and ASR are available at LCU: Clery Reports.

 LCU maintains an Emergency Operations Plan which outlines LCU's approach to emergency operations.
 It provides general guidance for emergency management, activities, and a general overview of our methods of mitigation, preparedness, response, and recovery.
 The plan describes our emergency response, organization, and assigns responsibilities for various emergency tasks.